mulesoft/data-weave-analytics-library/README.md

 fast analyzer for datasets.
 This library fills a gap in some commonly used functionalities.

-## Summaries
+## Overview

-The `summary` function under `org::mule::weave::summaries::Common` provides a summary of a dataset of numerical values.
-The `CSVSummary` and `JsonSummary` mappings directly go from CSV or JSON files, respectively, and produce a summary of the values in them.
+The `CSVSummary` on `analytics::summaries` consumes a CSV file and produces a summary of the values on the different columns present in it.

 For example, assume the following CSV input:

 ```csv
 id,time,age